1. Contact Bridgewater Bank

 5. Contact the Financial Consumer Agency of Canada

 The Financial Consumer Agency of Canada (FCAC) provides oversight of all federally regulated financial institutions, including Bridgewater Bank, to ensure they comply with consumer protection laws.
-Consumer protection laws safeguard the interests of banking clients and include the requirement for banks to provide you with information such as disclosure of interest rates, fees and our complaint handling procedures.
+Consumer protection laws safeguard the interests of banking clients and include the requirement for banks to provide you with information such as disclosure of interest rates, fees and our complaint resolution procedures.